-To date, Measure Z has generated nearly $137 million for the Zoo.
-One-third, or about $54 million, of Measure Z revenue has been used to support Zoo operations and maintenance, and two-thirds, about $83 million, was dedicated to capital improvement projects.
+To date, Measure Z has generated $135 million for capital improvement projects, including $5 million to improve the utility infrastructure that supports all of the Zoo’s incredible habitats.
 These capital projects include both smaller updates and enhancements and major new exhibits.
 Some of the updates have included the renovation of animal habitats like the Reptile House, Tropical Treasures, Birds of Prey and, more notably, the King Cobra exhibit.
 General enhancements have included beautiful new landscaping, the giraffe pathway, the front entrance and the children’s water play area, Wilderness Falls.

 Sea Lion Cove